vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/sddc/Restart-CloudBuilderSDDCValidation.md

 ### -id

-Specifies the unique ID of the Management Domain validation task
+Specifies the unique ID of the management domain validation task

 ```yaml
 Type: String